LanceMcCarthy/Action-MsixBundler/README.md

       Write-Output $path_to_my_msix_bundle
 ```

-> If you would like to see some Powershell script exampel that finds all the msix files and copies them into a folder, visit
+> If you would like to see some Powershell script example that finds all the msix files and copies them into a folder, visit

 ### Bundle without Signing